charity-base/charity-base-api/data/README.md

 $ node download-register.js --year 2016 --month 09
 ```

+**_Note:_** The scottish register can be downloaded from [the OSCR website](http://www.oscr.org.uk/charities/search-scottish-charity-register/charity-register-download) after accepting the terms and conditions.

 ## Converting to CSV
-The script `zip-to-csvs.js` will read the downloaded .zip and write a directory of .csv files - one for each of the 15 tables in the [Commission's schema] (http://data.charitycommission.gov.uk/data-definition.aspx).
+The script `zip-to-csvs.js` will read a downloaded .zip and write a directory of .csv files.
 This script requires you have [Perl](https://www.perl.org/get.html) (which usually comes installed on Mac OSX and Linux computers).

 Optional flags: